 This course concentrates on developing interview techniques.
-Although we will briefly touch on the laws of discrimination a detailed discussion of it is outside of the scope of this programme.
+Although we will briefly touch on the laws of discrimination, a detailed discussion of it is outside the scope of this programme.
 Similarly, the topics of Diversity and Equality of Opportunity will only be covered briefly.

 We concentrate on competence based interviewing skills in these training materials.
 This is sometimes described as behavioural, situational or job-related interviewing.

 Similar Circles – This icebreaker requires some listening and questioning and therefore provides a very relevant start to the training.

 The Selection Interview – We explain what a selection interview is with reference to competency base interviewing.
 The learners then participate in an activity to identify the benefits and drawbacks of this approach before looking at ways to overcome those drawbacks.